RasmussenLab/VAEs_for_biomedical_data_integration/README.md

 # VAEs for biomedical data integration

 ## Summary:
-This is the repository for the paper "On the use of VAEs for biomedical data integration".
-It contains the code and configs used in the paper, but also includes a short tutorial on how to reproduce our main findings.For a detailed explanation of the Multiomics Variational Autoencoder (MOVE) we refer the reader to the [MOVE repository](https://github.com/RasmussenLab/MOVE).
+This is the repository for the paper _On the use of VAEs for biomedical data integration_.
+It contains the code and configs used in the paper, but also includes a short tutorial on how to reproduce our main findings.
+For a detailed explanation of the Multiomics Variational Autoencoder (MOVE) we refer the reader to the [MOVE repository](https://github.com/RasmussenLab/MOVE).
 Small code edits were added for this project, which are described in a separate notebook.

 ![Main image](images/Image_main.png)